-Dr. Stallings' research interests include quantitative genetics, substance abuse, and personality.
+Dr. Stallings' research interests include quantitative genetics, substance abuse, and psychopathology.
 Currently, his primary research program involves studies of twins, families, and adoptive families, utilizing both biometrical modeling and gene mapping methods to understand genetic and environmental influences on the development of substance use disorders and comorbid psychopathology.

 behavioral genetics, individual differences, vulnerability to addiction, genetic and environmental factors, comorbid psychopathology

 Spring 2018 / Fall 2018 / Fall 2019 / Spring 2021 / Spring 2022 / Spring 2023

 Three hours of lecture and one two-hour lab per week.
 Introduces descriptive and inferential statistics and their roles in psychological research.
 Topics include correlation, regression, T-test, analysis of variance and selected nonparametric statistics.